b-partos/full-stack-project-spring-boot-20-react-redux/NOTES.md

 ## Validation annotations
-To have access to the package `javax.validation` the followind dependency has to be included in the pom:
+To have access to the package `javax.validation` the following dependency has to be included in the pom:
 ```
 <dependency>